RabeaGleissner/personal-website/src/markdown/today-i-learnt/2021-07-24-terraform-basics.md

 It's common to save it in the same place as your infrastructure (e.g. in Azure).
 In your `main.tf` you need to specify that you want to create a Terraform backend and where it should be.

-So every time you run a `terraform plan` it's going to look at that state file in the cloud now.
+So every time you (or your CI) run a `terraform plan` it's going to look at that state file in the cloud now.

 Once you're happy with the proposed changes, you can then run `terraform apply` to put the plan into action.